Beyond Words: How Businesses Use Visual Social Channels to Connect With Customers

 Whether it’s insights into a topical issue through a compelling graphic or a beautiful use of color and font that can inspire a campaign direction, visual content connects with viewers at a more instinctive and emotional level than words alone can.

-The reason businesses are incorporating Instagram and Pinterest into campaigns is that as visual-first platforms, they make it easier to show, not just tell.
+The reason businesses are incorporating Instagram and Pinterest into social media strategy campaigns is that as visual-first platforms, they make it easier to show, not just tell.
 As such, they can do more than share news stories and updates.
 They can illustrate the human side of your brand story, helping your targets picture the connection between your products and services and their lives.

 While converting shares and likes into sales is a primary goal for any business on social media, these highly visual channels shouldn’t be mistaken for online product catalogs.
 Their best use is to help distinguish your firm from others in the same line of business and for laying the groundwork for trust and the type of ongoing engagement that ultimately leads to brand loyalty.